manaskarnik09/Interstellar-Probe/README.md

 # Interstellar Probe Trajectory Using PyKep
 This repository contains a Lambert solver for an Interstellar Probe to the heliopause, which I did as my Master's thesis using PyKep.
 It has an Earth-Jupiter, Jupiter-Heliopause, and Earth-Venus, Venus-Jupiter, Jupiter-Heliopause Lambert solver.
+In addition to this, it also has the Pygmo validation code and a patched Earth-Venus-Jupiter trajectory in GMAT with snippets of Earth-Jupiter trajectories.